open-voice-interoperability/docs/README.md

 The **background** folder contains informative background information and educational material about Open Voice Interoperability and the specifications.

 The **documentation** folder (to be added) will contain documentation for Open Voice Interoperability software.

+The **webinar-slides** folder contains slides from recent webinars.